Cloudoki/backbone-notifications/README.md

 ### Containers

-You will need to provide a container where the notifications will be rendered.
+You will need to provide a container where the notifications will be rendered just like the example bellow.

 ```html
 <div class="list-group" data-role="notifications-container"></div>
 ```

-Add the attribute `data-role="notifications-container"` to an HTML element to make it the notifications container.
+And add the attribute `data-role="notifications-container"` to the HTML element to make it the container.

 ### ParentModel